illinoistech-itm/jhajek/itmt-495-595/projects/project-two/Readme.md

 ### Installation instructions

-Mention any instructions needed to run your code to produce the functioning WordPress application
+Mention any instructions needed to run your code to produce the functioning application

 ## Deliverables